Measuring the Impact: How Biking Affects Corporate Sustainability Reports

 Benchmarking and Continuous Improvement

-ESG reports containing biking program data allow companies to set benchmarks and monitor progress over time.
+Including biking program data in the ESG report allows companies to set clear benchmarks and monitor their sustainability progress over time.
 This ongoing measurement can help businesses identify areas for improvement and expand their sustainability practices more effectively.

 Conclusion